EHughes190/Flappy-Clone/README.md

 # JS-Game

-A flappy bird clone built with vanilla JS, CSS and HTML, and Howler.js for sounds
+A flappy bird clone built with vanilla JS, CSS and HTML